apache/cxf/distribution/src/main/release/samples/wsdl_first_xml_wrapped/README.txt

 Hello World Demo using WRAPPED Style in XML Binding (pure XML over HTTP)
 ========================================================================

-This demo illustrates the use of Apache CXF's xml binding.
-This specific demo shows you how xml binding works with the doc-lit wrapped style.
+This demo illustrates the use of Apache CXF's XML binding.
+This specific demo shows you how the XML binding works with the doc-lit wrapped style.

 Please review the README in the samples directory before continuing.

 Building and running the demo using Maven
 ---------------------------------------